Endava/cats/docs/getting-started/reference-data-file.md

     }
 }
 ```
-## RefData reserved keywords
-The following keywords are reserved in a reference data file: `additionalProperties`, `topElement` and `mapValues`.

-## Sending ref data for ALL paths
+## Sending Reference Data for ALL Paths
 You can also have the ability to send the same reference data for ALL paths (just like you do with the headers).
 You can achieve this by using `all` as a key in the `refData` file:

 ```yaml